ROSEN COUNSELLING SERVICES

-1. The first concern is that they are going to invite a third person into their relationship and feel that they failed as a couple.
+1. We are going to invite a third person into our relationship and feel that we failed as a couple.

 Even imagining themselves in front of a marriage counselor makes people feel that they failed for not being able to manage the relationship on their own.
 Relationships are very complex!
 Despite having owned and driven a car for years, you would not expect to be able to maintain that car by yourself, unless you are a mechanic.
 Why would you then expect to maintain and fix your relationship, even after years of experience in it, without proper education?
 Yes, there is no stigma about taking your car to a mechanic.
 There is still some stigma about getting relationship help.
 The good news is that there is much less of that stigma now.
 Most people now consider it a sign of wisdom and courage to improve their relationship by consulting a professional.
 It is becoming no different than seeing a doctor for a medical issue.

 3. We will give it a 100% and not see results.